-An interview between me and Tucker Max about how I used to suck with women and now I’m okay just went up on his Mating Grounds podcast, and you should go listen or read the transcript.
-Then again, when I told my fiancée that I used to suck with women and now I’m okay, she said, “Wait, when did that happen?”, so at least one knowledgeable person thinks I’m advertising falsely.
+An interview between me and Tucker Max about how I used to suck with women and now I’m okay just went up on his Mating Grounds podcast.
+You should go listen or read the transcript.
+Then again, when I told my fiancée that I used to suck with women and now I’m okay, she said, “Wait, when did that happen?”, so know that at least one knowledgeable person thinks I’m advertising falsely.

 Let’s take this paragraph to wait for you to listen to the podcast and come back.

-Okay.
-I hope you enjoyed.
 When Tucker first asked if I wanted to be on the podcast, I thought I should say “No” because my child-adolescent-adult trajectory hits the broad bounds of normal.
 But a lot of the guys listening to the podcast are in the 13 – 22 age range—in the place I was, and probably having struggles similar to mine.
-So I began thinking about what I would tell my earlier self and what I think I’ve learned.
-The answer turned out to be “quite a bit,” though most of it is likely to be obvious to older guys who have their lives together.
+So I began imagining what I would tell my earlier self and what I think I’ve learned.
+The answer turned out to be “quite a bit,” though most of the following is likely to be obvious to older guys who have their lives together.

 This started as notes, eventually morphed into paragraphs, and then by accident I had an essay.
 Call it a hazard of the writing life.
 I really meant it to be shorter.

 Last month my Dad said, correctly, that I was a pretty weird kid.
 When your parents say you’re weird, you know it’s true.
 I don’t entirely know now why I was weird from ages 10 – 14 or so and I still don’t know why I chose a lot of non-functional behaviors, like obsessively playing video games and Magic Cards.
-I do have an exacting, precise, nerdish disposition, but that alone doesn’t explain why I was such an anti-social pill.
+I did have, and still often have, an exacting, precise, nerdish disposition, but that alone doesn’t explain why I was such an anti-social loser.
 Computer games can to some extent substitute for the real world and for that reason they can be dangerous.
 They were definitely a real-world substitute for me.